NoahGav/oxide-lang/README.md

 reserved for data types that are implicitly cloned on move, ensuring that they behave consistently with other `Copy` types.

-This revision should accurately represent the relationship between `Copy` and `Clone` traits in Oxide.

 ### 10.3 Simplified Data Sharing

 The distinction between `Copy` and `Clone` traits in Oxide contributes to more